-You know your company has SMEs who truly understand what your site visitors (your customers and prospects) want to know.
+You know your company has subject matter experts (SMEs) who truly understand what your site visitors (your customers and prospects) want to know.
 But these same folks are strapped for time as they juggle customer engagements and their regular workloads.
 Most of them want to help, but content marketing isn’t their first priority.
 In fact it’s at the bottom of their list, right after “scheduling a dental visit.”

-3 Ways SMEs Can Help Deliver Content Readers Crave
+3 Ways Subject Matter Experts Can Help Deliver Content Readers Crave

-But if you make it easy for them, SMEs can help you by writing great content for your blog and website.
+Subject matter experts can help you by writing great content for your blog and website if you make it easy for them.
 While developing content for large technology and other B2B clients, I’ve found three ways that SMEs can be tapped to deliver content that resonates with audiences.

 2. Presentations.
-Your SMEs are likely road warriors who present at conferences and other events.
+Your subject matter experts are likely road warriors who present at conferences and other events.
 Their PowerPoint decks are basically the outline of an article.
 See if they are willing to write an article or blog post on their presentation topic.
 It broadens the reach of the presentation topic beyond the select few who attended the conference, delivering new content to site visitors.

 If they don’t have time, offer to take their deck (and speaker notes) and write it up for them.
 They can quickly review the content and ensure it’s accurate before you post it online.

 Yes, I know many companies can’t serve as references, but it never hurts to ask.
-Engage with your SMEs and see if they are willing to make the ask or introduce you to the customer so you make the ask yourself.
+Engage with your subject matter experts and see if they are willing to make the ask or introduce you to the customer so you make the ask yourself.
 Again, the customer story could be written content or video, depending on your budget and ability to execute a video interview.